Physics Data and Resources

 - Review of Middle School Physical Science Texts (2000).

 - The Helix is the magazine of CSIRO’s Double Helix Science Club.

 - Science for School Students, Faculty of Science, University of Sydney.

 Join the AIP

-School teachers who do not have the necessary qualifications to join the AIP as a normal member may still join as an Associate member.
-Membership entitles you to all membership benefits, including receiving the AIP magazine “The Physicist”.
+School teachers who do not have the necessary qualifications to join the AIP as a regular Member (MAIP), but may still join as an Associate member.
+Membership entitles you to all membership benefits, including receiving the AIP magazine Australian Physics.
 See the AIP membership page for more details.